-Michele (Shelly) Stark, a brass player and conductor has taught music at six schools in the Seventh-day Adventist school system for over two decades.
-She is presently teaching at Battle Creek Academy in Michigan, where she is now in her twelfth year.
+Michele (Shelly) Stark, a brass player and conductor has taught music at seven schools in the Seventh-day Adventist school system for over three decades.
+She is now at Puget Sound Academy in Washington state.
+She most recently taught at Battle Creek Academy in Michigan, for eighteen years.

 Shelly was born in Tecumseh, Michigan, one of five children born to Larry and Barbara Stark.
 She was attracted to music, inspired by her paternal grandmother, Hazel Stark, an accomplished pianist and trumpet player.
 Although she started piano lessons at age six, it wasn't until she joined a beginning band in fifth grade that she began to take her lessons seriously.